 I did the same when we moved to Ho Chi Minh.
 I worked at a preschool in Saigon and again used VIPKID only when I wanted to.
 Now that we’re living in Da Nang, I no longer teach in-person and teaching online has become my main source of income.

 I taught in person in the U.S, Ecuador, Korea and Vietnam for over 4 years and loved it more than I thought I would.
 To my surprise though, my new schedule doesn’t have me itching to get back into the classroom.
 It’s left me wondering- which is better?

 Whichever route you choose, you'll need a TEFL certificate!

 Get an online or in-person certificate from ITTT (International TEFL & TESOL Training)!
 I took their 120-hr online course with tutor when I first started my journey abroad.
 Their course gave me the confidence I needed to teach classrooms of children around the world.
 Since then, I have used their certificate to get work visas in 3 countries around the world so you'll never have to doubt the authenticity of their training!

 So, have I preferred online or in-person more?

 I always enjoyed teaching in a classroom but I don’t see myself going back to it.
 I didn’t quit my last job because I wanted to but instead because an ankle injury forced my hand.
 Initially, I was really sad about leaving my students and succumbing to a life online.

 Most of you reading this might not relate to this one but before I became a “digital nomad,” I did not want to be one.

-I crave human interaction and liked spending my days with my young students but my ankle didn’t leave me much of a choice but I have to let you in on a little secret- I love my new online life.
+I crave human interaction and liked spending my days with my young students but my ankle didn’t leave me much of a choice.
+To let you in on a little secret though- I love my new online life.